 Although this personal story is outside of our normal blog content, my experience in successfully treating GERD has been such a positive life improvement, it made me want to share with others who are suffering from chronic acid reflux or heartburn.

 For 15 years, from age 27 to 42, I struggled with chronic acid reflux.
 It started with a dry throat, and a cough, caused by acid aspirating into the lungs.
 From there it got worse.
 For many of those years, I managed with Proton Pump Inhibitors / PPI’s, (omeprazole, pantoprazole).
 After suffering B12 deficiency effects just a couple of years into taking PPI’s, and learning more about the negative effects of long-term PPI use, I wanted to find a resolution.
 Plus, the thought of having to take any medication for the remainder of my life was not appealing!

 Roughly 20% of the US population suffers from GERD.(1)

 What's Wrong With PPI's?

-Long term use of PPI's has been linked to a risk of fractures, pneumonia, C. diff diarrhea, hypomagnesemia, vitamin B12 deficiency, chronic kidney disease, and dementia.(2) I personally had problems with B12 absorption just a couple years into taking PPI's, and had to get injections to recover, followed by supplements to maintain levels.
+Long term use of PPI's has been linked to a risk of fractures, pneumonia, C. diff diarrhea, hypomagnesemia, vitamin B12 deficiency, chronic kidney disease, and dementia.(2) More recently, PPI use has been found to significantly alter the richness of the gut microbiota, which could lead to additional risk factors.(7) I personally had problems with B12 absorption just a couple years into taking PPI's, and had to get injections to recover, followed by supplements to maintain levels.